cyberark/ansible-role-conjur/README.md

 **The More Robust Approach**

-Use reliable Machine Identity to create groups of machines and provide machines with minimal privilege.
+Conjur’s primary innovation is not secrets management, it is machine identity.
+Once we are able to reliably identify machines, we can group them, and provide machines with minimal privileges.

-This approach provides machines access to the minimal set of resources they need to perform their role.
-This can be done by using the `conjur_identity` role to establish identity, then using the `conjur_application` resource to use each remote machine’s identity to retrieve the secrets it requires to operate.
+An alternative design pattern to “god privileges” is to use an identity to group machines and provide access to the minimal set of resources they need to perform their role.
+This can be done by implementing the `conjur_identity` role to establish an identity and then implementing the `conjur_application` resource to use each remote machine’s identity to retrieve the secrets it requires to operate.

-The advantage to this approach is that it removes a machine (or machines) from having too much privilege, thus reducing the internal attack surface.
+The advantage to this approach is that it removes “god privileges” from a machine (or machines) reducing the internal attach surface.
 This approach also enables an organization to take advantage of some of Conjur’s more powerful features, including:

 * Policy as code, which is declarative, reviewable, and idempotent
 * Enable teams to manage secrets relevant to their own applications
 * Audit trail (Conjur Enterprise)

-It is worth noting that moving identity out to remote machines will most likely require some rework of current playbooks.
+Moving identity to remote machines most likely will require some amount of rework of current playbooks.
 We’ve tried to minimize this effort, and we believe that the effort will greatly benefit your organization in terms of flexibility and security moving forward.

 ## Recommendations